v 3.7.web 2025

 Dieppe

-The emergence of lathe-turned pieces in the 18th century did not completely displace carved, figural chessmen.
+The prevalence of lathe-turned pieces in the 18th century did not completely displace carved, figural chessmen.

 Dieppe, the centre of ivory carving in France, was known for producing ivory bust-style chessmen depicting political themes.
 Opposing kings became busts of real people in conflict, like Henri IV and Napoleon, and sets depicted the meeting of different national armies from history.